 Taxpayers who upgrade their homes to improve energy efficiency or make use of renewable energy may be eligible for tax credits to offset some of the costs.
-As of the 2014 tax year, the federal government offers two such credits: the Residential Energy Efficiency Property Credit and the Nonbusiness Energy Property Credit.
-The first credit is good through 2016; the second was due to expire after 2014 (although it has been extended in the past).
+As of the 2015 tax year, the federal government offers two such credits: the Residential Energy Efficiency Property Credit and the Nonbusiness Energy Property Credit.
+The first credit is good through 2016; the second was due to expire after 2014 but has been extended through 2016.
 Claim either credit by filing Form 5695 with your tax return.

 Residential Energy Efficiency Property Tax Credit

 Equipment that qualifies for the Residential Energy Efficiency Property Credit includes solar, wind, geothermal and fuel-cell technology:

 - Solar panels, or photovoltaics, for generating electricity.
 The electricity must be used in the home.

 - Solar-powered water heaters.
 The water heated by the system must be used inside the home, and at least half of the home's water-heating capacity must be solar.
 (Solar heaters for swimming pools and hot tubs do not qualify.)

 - Wind turbines that generate up to 100 kilowatts of electricity for residential use.